FAIRmat-NFDI/pynxtools/nexusutils/nyaml2nxdl/README.md

 # YAML to NXDL converter and NXDL to YAML converter

+**NOTE: Please use python3.8 or above to run this converter**

 **Tools purpose**: Offer a simple YAML-based schema and a XML-based schema to describe NeXus instances.
 These can be NeXus application definitions or classes such as base or contributed classes.
 Users either create NeXus instances by writing a YAML file or a XML file which details a hierarchy of data/metadata elements.
 The forward (YAML -> NXDL.XML) and backward (NXDL.XML -> YAML) conversions are implemented.